International Lacanian Society

 The International Lacanian Society offers:

-Talks & Reflections: Regular live or pre-recorded discussions on key topics in Lacanian theory and practice.
+• Talks: Regular live or pre-recorded lectures on key topics in Lacanian theory and practice.

 Our Aim